Zoviet/bulma/README.md

 Clone a repository,include iefix.js in you project and enjoy :)
 Browser checking included in script, there is no extra checking needed.

+Don't use with iefix anyone CSS hacks like this:

+body {
+  display: flex;
+  flex-direction: column;
+  height: 100vh; /* 1 */
+}

+It's needed for browser checking.